Annual hard waste collection

 No cement sheeting, plaster, asbestos For asbestos, follow guidance from Asbestos in Victoria.

-No building or renovation materials Take to Monash Recycling and Waste Centre
+No building or renovation materials Take to Recycling Centre

-No polystyrene, bean bags Some polystyrene accepted at Monash Recycling and Waste Centre*
+No polystyrene, bean bags Some polystyrene accepted at Recycling Centre*

-No cardboard, paper, recyclable containers Flatten and put in your recycling bin or take to Monash Recycling and Waste Centre*
+No cardboard, paper, recyclable containers Flatten and put in your recycling bin or take to Recycling Centre*

-No household rubbish Put in your landfill bin or take to Monash Recycling and Waste Centre*
+No household rubbish Put in your landfill bin or take to Recycling Centre*

-For the full list of unaccepted items, check What goes in your hard waste.
+For the full list of items we can and can't collect, check What goes in your hard waste.

 Reduce your hard waste